WeiLiu-whu/WeiLiu-whu.github.io/_pages/about.md

 Additionally, The lab has a full set of authentic EDA design tools and software, a large server workstation, and can use a large computing center and a large GPU cluster!

-**Professor Liu expected to recurit several graduates and post-doctorates.
+**Professor Liu expected to recurit several graduates and Postdocs.
 If you are interested in working with Liu, feel free to reach out!**

 #  EDUCATION
 -  Ph.D.(Microelectronics) from Wuhan University, 2008
--  M.S.(microelectronics)from Wuhan University, 2003
+-  M.S.(Microelectronics)from Wuhan University, 2003

 #  PUBLICATIONS
 - Graphene Oxide Based Fluorescent DNA Aptasensor for Liver Cancer Diagnosis and Therapy,Ke Ma,Wei Xie,Lei Wang,Dong Wang,Ben Zhong Tang*,Wei Liu* **Adv.
 Funct.
 Mater.**    31,2102645,2021